userdashboard/localization/readme.md

 # How to run the translation software

+You will need to install [Translate Shell](https://github.com/soimort/translate-shell) which is a command-line interface for Google Translate, Bing and Yandex.
 Because the translating uses Google Translate the process has been broken up into cache-heavy steps that avoid unnecessary requests to their web service.

 The translation software expects a folder structure like so:

     /<path-to-somewhere>/localization
     /<path-to-somewhere>/dashboard